vascoconde/EmailLater/README.md

  * send_date:datetime
  * to:string
  * subject:string
- * body:string
+ * body:text
  * sent:boolean

- The boolean sent should be false by default and switched to true when the email is sent.
+ The boolean *sent* should be false by default and switched to true when the email is sent.